pygamelib/figlet-to-pygamelib/README.md

 -U is for user install, if you want to install it system wide, omit this switch.

+Otherwise clone that repository, and run:

+    python3 setup.py install

 ## Why?

 **TL;DR:** Because.